-Blue Hawaiian’s incredible aerial photography is displayed on Steven Spielberg’s mega-hit Jurassic Park and its sequel, The Lost World, plus the recent worldwide blockbuster, Jurassic World, in which a Blue Hawaiian Eco-Star is also featured on-camera in multiple scenes.
-Other phenomenal aerials shot by Blue can be seen in the action thrillers Battleship, Flight of the Intruder, Crimson Tide, and The Big Bounce, as well as the Disney productions Pearl Harbor, the comedy George of the Jungle, and Six Days, Seven Nights with Harrison Ford.
-Blue also shot the aerials for the films Honeymoon in Vegas with Nicolas Cage and Pirates of the Caribbean - At World’s End with Johnny Depp, and just recently finished filming on the latest Pirates sequel, On Stranger Tides.
-The company also worked with Ben Stiller on his recent production Tropic Thunder.
+Blue Hawaiian’s incredible work with aerial photography is displayed in Steven Spielberg’s mega-hit Jurassic Park and its sequels, The Lost World and Jurassic Park III, plus the recent worldwide blockbuster, Jurassic World, in which a Blue Hawaiian Eco-Star is also featured on-camera in multiple scenes.
+Other phenomenal aerials flown by Blue Hawaiian’s pilots can be seen in the action thrillers Battleship, Flight of the Intruder, Crimson Tide, and The Big Bounce, as well as the Disney productions Pearl Harbor, the comedy George of the Jungle, and Six Days, Seven Nights with Harrison Ford.
+Blue Hawaiian pilots also flew the aerial photography for the films Honeymoon in Vegas with Nicolas Cage, and Pirates of the Caribbean - At World’s End with Johnny Depp, plus the last Pirates sequel, On Stranger Tides.
+The company also worked with Ben Stiller on his hit production Tropic Thunder.

-Television producers also know the wisdom of choosing Blue Hawaiian.
+Television producers also choose Blue Hawaiian.
 Dozens of classic TV commercials, MTV, the Dating Game, The Food Channel, The Weather Channel and National Geographic have all utilized Blue Hawaiian's services.
 And when Wheel of Fortune came to the Big Island for an entire week of shows, once again it was Blue Hawaiian that handled the aerial photography.

-Next time you're thinking of booking a helicopter flight on Maui or the Big Island, remind yourself why movie professionals choose Blue Hawaiian.
-Perhaps they know something you should know?
+Next time you're thinking of booking a helicopter tour in Hawaii, remember that, over and over, movie professionals trust Blue Hawaiian to fly the aerial photography on their blockbuster productions.
+Perhaps they know something you should know.